A comparative study of $2d$ Ising model at different boundary conditions using Cellular Automata: Simulation Results and Discussions

 \subsection{Simulation to find maximum iteration}

-In this simulation, we have found the maximum iteration time ($t_{max}$) by applying our transition rule to compare between different bcs and for claculation of magnetisation per site $m$, enegry per site $e$, $\chi$, $C_v$ and $S$.
-For our initial guess of $t_{max}=2^{14}$, we have considered lattice sizes $4\times4$, $8\times8$, $16\times16$, $32\times32$, $64\times64$ and $128\times128$ with all three initial conditions and all the five bcs.
-In figure 1, with abc, $64\times64$ and $128\times128$ lattice sizes show $m = 0$ after $T > T_c$ i.e., magnetisation curves fluctuate around zero line.
+In this simulation, we have found the maximum iteration time ($t_{max}$) by applying our transition rule to compare between different bcs and for calculation of magnetisation per site $\bf m$, energy per site $\bf e$, $\bf \chi$, $\bf C_v$ and $\bf S$.
+We have done all the above calculations by taking the average of ten simulations.
+For our initial guess of $t_{max}=2^{15}$ (for optimization purpose and to avoid the time complexity), we have considered lattice sizes $4\times4$, $8\times8$, $16\times16$, $32\times32$, $64\times64$ and $128\times128$ with all three initial conditions and all the five bcs.
+In figure ~\ref{f1}, with abc, $64\times64$ and $128\times128$ lattice sizes show $m \approx 0$ after $T > T_c$ i.e., magnetisation fluctuates less around zero value of magnetisation.
 After several runs on different bcs with all three initial conditions, we have found $t_{max}$, by taking lattice sizes $64\times64$ and $128\times128$.
-Here, we have chosen $64\times64$ lattice size for less computation.
+Here, we have chosen $64\times64$ lattice size for reducing the computational time.